Upper College Curriculum

 Our pupils develop this independence in a supportive atmosphere throughout Upper College, experiencing a variety of exciting opportunities that challenge them intellectually and allow them to develop as individuals.

-Their Tutor remains with them for the duration of Upper College and continues to provide guidance and mentoring, with support from the Professional Guidance Centre on career advice, work experience, and subject options as the pupils move into the Sixth Form.
+Their Tutor remains with them for the duration of Upper College and continues to provide guidance and mentoring, with support from the Professional Guidance Centre on career advice, work experience, and subject options as pupils move into the Sixth Form.

 Education of the whole girl requires more than academic focus, with physical, spiritual, moral and social development being equally important.
-There are many enriching co-curricular activities and clubs, and music, drama and sporting pursuits, all of which help the girls develop the life skills required for future success beyond their time at College.
+There are many enriching co-curricular activities and clubs, and music, drama and sporting pursuits, all of which help pupils develop the life skills required for future success beyond their time at College.